City Cemetery

 Photo: Mx.
 Granger, CC0.

-is a neighborhood in downtown , , on the National Register of Historic Places, and known for its Cemetery, its many Victorian houses and its location close to the Mordecai Plantation Manor.
+is a neighborhood in downtown , , on the National Register of Historic Places, that is known for its Cemetery and many Victorian and Second Empire houses.

 Neighborhood